LucioBenzor/LucioBenzor.github.io/_posts/2019-09-27-Cybersecurity-for-SMBs.md

 addresses with ease.
 And if you're a small business and feel the need to safeguard your data consider taking these proactive steps.

-1. **Disable PowerShell** : While a handy tool for any sysadmin, the use of malicious PowerShell scripts increased 1000% since last year, again according to that Symantec report.
+1. **Disable PowerShell** : While a handy tool for any sysadmin, the use of malicious PowerShell scripts increased 1000% since last year, again according to that Symantec report (at the end of the post below).
 Even if users aren't local admins over their computers, chances are they are allowed to run powershell.

 2. **Have off-site backups**: The most popular vendor in this field is Veeam.
 Their community edition allows you to try out their product for free, forever, in a limited capacity.
 It allows you to back up 10 Virtual Machines and On-Premise Servers.
 But also look at Azure backup and Site recover.
 They're intuitive and bill based on usgae.
 On an added note to this: